StanfordMSL/MSL-RAPTOR/docker/docker_tips.md

 > `RUN perl -p -i -e 's|#deny-interfaces=eth1|deny-interfaces=wlan0|g' /etc/avahi/avahi-daemon.conf`

-Since avahi refused to start even when the command was in the Dockerfile and/or the enterypoint, I added an alias to run at the start of entering the container.
+At first avahi refused to start even when the command was in the enterypoint.
+My frist solution was to add an alias to run at the start of entering the container.
 To do that I added this line to my Dockerfile:

 >`RUN echo 'alias avahi_go="/etc/init.d/dbus start && service avahi-daemon start"' >> ~/.bashrc`

+However, eventually I found that starting avahi earlier in the entrypoint (before I sourced nvidea's entrypoint) fixed this issue.
+The lines I added to the entrypoint are the same as from the alias.
+Note that `&>/dev/null' suppresses the output of these lines.

+>`/etc/init.d/dbus start &>/dev/null`

+>`service avahi-daemon start &>/dev/null`

 ## 4.0 Dockerfile Stuff